top of page

 Project Supervisor

 Benjamin Bryce is an associate professor of history at the University of British Columbia.
+He is also chair of the Latin American Studies program and editor-in-chief of the Journal of the Canadian Historical Association.

+His research focuses on the history of migration in the Americas.
 He is the author of To Belong in Buenos Aires (2018) and its Spanish-language translation Ser de Buenos Aires (2019).
 He also co-edited Entangling Migration History (2015), Making Citizens in Argentina (2017), Race and Transnationalism in the Americas (2021), and Recasting the Nation in Twentieth-Century Argentina.

 You can find his CV here and his website here.